MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 <br>
 <details>
+<summary>How can I connect Azure AD to an MPN account?</summary>

-<summary>Publisher Attestation issue - the app needed to be published first(I attached the screenshot when I tried to submit the attestation).
+Question: Publisher Attestation issue - the app needed to be published first (I attached the screenshot when I tried to submit the attestation).
 Before doing the Publisher Attestation.
-I think this is most likely to connect the Azure AD to an MPN account.</summary>
+I think this is most likely to connect the Azure AD to an MPN account.

-Publisher verification overview - Microsoft Entra | Microsoft LearnMark an app as publisher verified - Microsoft Entra | Microsoft Learn
+Solution: Publisher verification overview - Microsoft Entra | Microsoft LearnMark an app as publisher verified - Microsoft Entra | Microsoft Learn
 Docs didn't help - had to raise  PC ticket Resolution-to connect the Azure to MPN settings below developer tab.